Summer 2026 application now open!

 PROGRAM HIGHLIGHTS

-Support a working farm while planting, cultivating, harvesting, and packing food for distribution.
+Support a working farm by planting, harvesting, and packing food for the Manifest Love program.

 Course Elements